longturn/freeciv21/docs/Manuals/client-manual.rst

 work list.

 Moving to the center, we can see the city citizen tile output segment and the city's full vision radius highlighted over the main map as shown in :numref:`City Dialog City Center`.
-This example shows a size 3 city, which means 3 tiles can be managed by the citizens.
-Each citizen can be assigned to work one tile, extracting food, production and trade from it.
+This example shows a size 4 city, which means 4 tiles can be managed by the citizens.
+Each citizen can be assigned to work one tile, extracting food, production and trade from it (the numbers shown are in the same order).
 In addition, the city tile is always worked for free.
-In this example, there is a forest with a river and silk, grassland with irrigation, and a grassland with a river tile being managed by a citizen.
+In this example, there is an irrigated grassland (3/0/1), a non-irrigated grassland (2/0/0), a non-irrigated river grassland (2/0/1), and a mined roaded hills with wine (1/3/4) tile being managed by a citizen.
+You also see the city center is on a forest river tile and gives 1/3/1 output.
 You can click on the city center and the client will automatically pick the best tiles for net food to aid city growth.
 You can also click on a tile to remove the citizen from the tile and then click another tile to have the citizen manage another tile.
 This is commonly referred to as city micromanagement.
 If you remove a citizen from managing a tile, take a look at the top center segment.
 The citizens icon bar will show one entertainer specialist.
 If you want to change the entertainer to a scientist or a taxman, you can click on it in the icon bar to change.

 .. _City Dialog City Center:
 .. figure:: /_static/images/gui-elements/city-dialog-center.png
   :align: center
-  :scale: 65%
+  :scale: 75%
   :alt: Freeciv21 city dialog city center
   :figclass: align-center

   City Dialog - City Center

-Moving right, we can see the :guilabel:`General` tab on the right most panel as highlighted in :numref:`City Dialog General`.
+Moving right, we can see the :guilabel:`General` tab on panel as highlighted in :numref:`City Dialog General`.
 This tab shows information similar to what is shown on the top center segment, along with units and city improvements that the city has produced and is supporting.
 Hovering your mouse over many of the items at the top of the :guilabel:`General` tab will show detailed calculation on how the net value is calculated.
 Hovering your mouse over the citizens value will give you information on the happiness of the city's citizens.

 .. _City Dialog General:
 .. figure:: /_static/images/gui-elements/city-dialog-general.png
   :align: center
-  :scale: 65%
+  :scale: 75%
   :alt: Freeciv21 city dialog general
   :figclass: align-center